intake/intake/docs/source/catalog.rst

 Intake catalog files support Jinja2 templating for driver arguments.
-Any occurrence of a substring like ``{{field}}`` will be replaced by the value of the user parameters with that same name, or explicitly provided by the user.
+Any occurrence of a substring like ``{{field}}`` will be replaced by the value of the user parameters with that same name, or the value explicitly provided by the user.
 For how to specify these user parameters, see the next section.

 Some additional values are available for templating.
 The following is always available:

-- ``CATALOG_DIR``: The full path to the directory containing the YAML catalog file.
+``CATALOG_DIR``, the full path to the directory containing the YAML catalog file.
 This is especially useful for constructing paths relative to the catalog directory to locate data files and custom drivers.

-so that the search for CSV files for the two "entry1" blocks, above, will happen in the same directory as where the catalog file was found.
+For example, the search for CSV files for the two "entry1" blocks, above, will happen in the same directory as where the catalog file was found.

 The following functions `may` be available.
 Since these execute code, the user of a catalog may decide whether they trust those functions or not.

-- ``env("USER")``: look in the environment for the named variable
+- ``env("USER")``: look in the set environment variables for the named variable
 - ``client_env("USER")``: exactly the same, except that when using a client-server topology, the value will come from the environment of the client.
 - ``shell("get_login thisuser -t")``: execute the command, and use the output as the value.
 The